noiseprotocol/noise_spec/noise.md

 2.1.
 Handshake messages and transport messages
 -----------------------------------------------

-A Noise protocol begins with a handshake phase where both parties send **handshake messages** containing DH public keys and perform DH operations to agree on a shared secret.
+A Noise protocol begins with a **handshake phase** where two parties send **handshake messages**.
+During the handshake phase the two parties perform a DH-based key agreement to arrive at a shared secret.
+Each handshake message contains one or more DH public keys followed by a payload which may contain certificates, advertisements for supported features, or anything else.

+The Noise framework can support any DH-based key agreement that can be expressed in terms of **descriptors** and **patterns**.
 A **descriptor** specifies the DH public keys and DH operations that comprise a handshake message.
-A **pattern** specifies the sequence of descriptors that comprise a handshake.
-A pattern might describe a one-way encrypted message from Alice to Bob or an interactive handshake.
+A **pattern** specifies the sequence of messages that comprise the handshake.
+A pattern might describe a one-way encrypted message or an interactive handshake.

-After the handshake messages each party can send **transport messages** which consist of encrypted payloads.
+After the handshake phase each party can send **transport messages** which consist solely of encrypted payloads.

 2.2.
 Key agreement
 -------------------